RA-Company/ctd/README.md

   - limit: The maximum number of channels to return.

 Returns:
-  - A pointer to a slice of ChannelItem containing the channels.
+  - A slice of ChannelItem containing the channels.
+  - The total number of channels available (for pagination).
   - An error if the request fails or if the response is invalid.

-This function is a wrapper around the Channels method to provide a more user-friendly interface.
-It simplifies the process of fetching channels by handling the response and error checking.
-It is useful for applications that need to retrieve channels from the Chat2Desk API in a straightforward manner without dealing with the raw response data.
-It is designed to be used in contexts where channels need to be displayed or processed further.
 </details>

 </details>